 Through the Amazonia Forever program, we are fostering partnerships among key stakeholders and generating knowledge to promote public policies tailored to the region’s urban diversity, with governance that balances development and nature.

-A pioneering initiative supported by the IDB and composed of 39 cities from 8 Amazonian countries, advancing the development of a common and strategic agenda for local governments to promote sustainable urban development in the region.
+A pioneering initiative supported by the IDB and composed of more than 40 cities from 8 Amazonian countries, advancing the development of a common and strategic agenda for local governments to promote sustainable urban development in the region.

 For the first time, and with the support of the IDB, the Forum of Ministers and Senior Housing and Urbanism Authorities of Latin America and the Caribbean has a Working Group of the eight Amazonian countries.
 This regional cooperation initiative among national governments focuses on the collaborative development of a Strategic Framework for Sustainable Urban Development in Amazonia.